 Still a relatively new concept, medical tourism is viewed by defenders of Western industrialized medicine as a poor alternative to traditional treatment -- usually expressed in the old adage, "you get what you pay for."

-Other critics claim that overseas medical care is aimed mainly at the well-healed, and point to the prevalence of plastic surgery operations or fertility treatments which are cast as not wholly necessary, but still accessible to those with money to burn.
+Other critics claim that overseas medical care is aimed mainly at the well-healed, and point to the prevalence of plastic surgery operations or fertility treatments which are cast as not wholly necessary, but still accessible to those who can afford it.

 While the first argument may be a valid one in some cases, most medical consumers are already wise to the fact that, as with any medical service, it pays to shop around.
 And while it is easier for the rich to hop on a plane to receive medical treatment, studies show that the majority of those who opt for overseas medical care are the middle class who are increasingly in need of affordable healthcare.

 Medical tourism is in the process of changing the medical landscape forever.
 And for the better, say proponents.